 - 1. Registered Nursing Program application - 2.
-A minimum score of 750 on the appropriate HESI Admissions Exam is recommended - a.
-LPNs should take the HESI LPN-ADN Entrance Exam - b.
-Paramedics should take the HESI EMS-ADN Entrance Exam

-- 3. Completion of all pre-requisite courses with a grade of "C" or higher - 4.
-Pre-requisite courses in progress during the application period with a midterm grade of "C" or higher; conditional admission may be granted pending successful course completion with a final grade of "C" or higher - 5.
-A minimum cumulative GPA of 2.5 - 6.
+HESI Admissions Exam - a.
+LPNs take the HESI LPN-ADN Entrance Exam Minimum score of 750 recommended - b.
+Paramedics take the HESI EMS-ADN Entrance Exam Minimum score of 650 recommended - 3.
+ACCUPLACER Next Generation score of 260 or greater - 4.
+Completion of all pre-requisite courses with a grade of "C" or higher - 5.
+Pre-requisite courses in progress during the application period with a midterm grade of "C" or higher; conditional admission may be granted pending successful course completion with a final grade of "C" or higher - 6.
+A minimum cumulative GPA of 2.5 - 7.
 Proof of either LPN or EMT-P license